NYUDataBootcamp/Book/pandas-input.md

 We're ready now to look at some data.
 Lots of data.
 You will need an **internet connection** for much of it.

 You may recall that our typical program consists of data input, data management, and graphics.
 We'll spend most of our time here on the first -- data input -- but touch briefly on the second and third.
 More concretely, we explain how to get spreadsheet data into Python.
-Along the way we describe how Python uses collections of tools or plug-ins (**packages**) to address a wide range of applications:  data management (**Pandas**), graphics (Matplotlib), and many other things.
+We'll review how  Python uses collections of tools or plug-ins called **packages** to address a wide range of applications:  data management (**Pandas**), graphics (Matplotlib), and many other things.

 The Pandas package is (even) more **[high-level](https://en.wikipedia.org/wiki/High-level_programming_language)** than core Python in the sense of putting a lot of the programming details out the way.
 That makes it both easier to use -- lots of things are automated -- but in some cases also a bit more mysterious.
 All together, though, it's an incredibly powerful collection of data tools.

 ## Reminders